 FIU Pedestrian Bridge Collapse Forensic Investigation

 On March 15, 2018, the 175-foot-long post tensioned concrete FIU UniversityCity Prosperity pedestrian bridge collapsed over US Route 41 in southeastern Florida, resulting in six fatalities and injuring eight others.
 The bridge utilized a unique sculptural design incorporating a concrete truss and was constructed using the Florida International University’s Accelerated Bridge Construction technique.
 The structure was intended to be a signature landmark for the University.
-DeSimone mobilized to the collapse site on March 18, 2018 on behalf of our client, one of the major insurance carriers directly involved with the design and construction team for the bridge.
-DeSimone was tasked with documenting the post-loss condition of the bridge, performing a detailed structural analysis to determine the cause and origin of the collapse, evidence collection, and developing conceptual repair/retrofit design options.
+Mr. Nacheman and Mr. Pinto mobilized to the collapse site on March 18, 2018 on behalf of their client, one of the major insurance carriers directly involved with the design and construction team for the bridge.
+They were tasked with documenting the post-loss condition of the bridge, performing a detailed structural analysis to determine the cause and origin of the collapse, evidence collection, and developing conceptual repair/retrofit design options.

 Gary J. Klein, Executive Vice President and Senior Principal, Wiss, Janney, Elstner Associates, Inc.